mfkiwl/openCologne-PCIE/README.md

 The project aims for integration with LiteX, by expanding [LitePCIE](https://github.com/enjoy-digital/litepcie) portfolio, thus creating a strong foundation for the complete, end-to-end, community maintained _openCompute_ PCIE ecosystem.

 To be fair, our project is about creating a **minimal** PCIE EP stack.
 Its scope is therefore limited to a demonstration of the **PIO writes and reads** only.
-Other applications, such as DMA, are not amongst the deliverables.
+Other applications, such as DMA, are not in our deliverables.
 They can later on be added on top of the protocol stack that this project is about.

 Power states and transitions are also not supported.